Laser Facials vs. Chemical Peels: Treating Uneven Skin Tone and Melasma

 Choosing the Best Facial for You

 Both laser facials and chemical peels are designed to remove blemishes from your face, neck, and elsewhere on your body.
-If you are dealing with uneven skin tone or melasma, we can help you find out if either of these treatments are right for you at Nuance Aesthetics in Salt Lake City.
+If you are dealing with uneven skin tone or melasma, we can help you find out if either of these treatments is right for you at Nuance Aesthetics in Salt Lake City.
 Contact us today to schedule your first appointment!